 The Modern Design Department offers carefully selected and vetted material that will appeal to entry-level buyers as well as the most dedicated collector.

 Lisanne Dickson is the Senior Specialist in the Modern Design department of Toomey & Co.
 Auctioneers.
-Since joining the auction house’s parent company in 1999, she has cataloged and sold more than 15,000 Mid-Century Modern items and has been instrumental in positioning the company at the center of this thriving market.
-Her areas of expertise include Art Deco, Mid-Century Modern, and Postmodern Design, with a focus on American designers of the 1950s and 1960s.
+Since joining the auction house’s parent company in 1999, she has cataloged and sold more than 15,000 Mid-century Modern items and has been instrumental in positioning the company at the center of this thriving market.
+Her areas of expertise include Art Deco, Mid-century Modern, and Postmodern Design, with a focus on American designers of the 1950s and 1960s.

 Lisanne holds a degree in English Literature and Linguistics from the University of North Carolina at Greensboro.
 She has served as a consultant to Miller’s Antiques Price Guide and coordinated the sale of deaccessioned items from the Art Institute of Chicago.
-In 2017, Toomey & Co. offered Art In Glass: The Collection of Joan & Milton Baxt to auction, a single-owner collection of contemporary art glass.
+In 2017, Toomey & Co. offered Art In Glass: The Collection of Joan & Milton Baxt, a single-owner collection of contemporary art glass.
 Lisanne served as the lead Specialist for the sale, overseeing coordination of the entire project.

 Lisanne is a Sponsoring Member of the Art Alliance for Contemporary Glass, a Patron Member of Detroit Institute of Arts Friends of Modern and Contemporary Art Auxiliary group, and a member of the Art Institute of Chicago, Racine Art Museum, Cranbrook Art Museum, The Henry Ford, Kirkland Museum of Fine & Decorative Art, and the Toledo Museum of Art.